bweatherson/iribook/04s-holism.md

 > 1. S irrationally has one of the dispositions that is characteristic of belief that $p$; and
 > 2. What explains S having a disposition that is irrational in that way is her attitudes towards $p$, not (solely) her attitudes towards other propositions, or her skills in practical reasoning.

-In "Knowledge, Bets and Interests I gave a similar theory about these cases - I said that S's belief that $p$ was irrational if the irrational dispositions were caused by an irrationally high credence in $p$.
+In "Knowledge, Bets and Interests" I gave a similar theory about these cases - I said that S's belief that $p$ was irrational if the irrational dispositions were caused by an irrationally high credence in $p$.
 I mean this account to be ever so slightly more general.
 I'll come back to that below, because first I want to spell out the second clause.

 Intuitively, Coraline's irrational acceptance of the belief is explained by her (irrational) belief about $X$, not her (rational) belief about the Battle of Agincourt.
 We can take this notion of explanation as a primitive if we like; it's in no worse philosophical shape than other notions we take as a primitive.
 But it is possible to spell it out a little more.